wp-plugins/post-expirator/readme.txt

 === Post Expirator ===
 Contributors: axelseaa
 Tags: expire, posts, pages, schedule
-Requires at least: 2.9
+Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.3.1
 Stable tag: 1.4.3

-Allows you to add an expiration date (minute) to posts which you can configure to either delete the post or change it to a draft.
+Allows you to add an expiration date (minute) to posts which you can configure to either delete the post, change it to a draft, or update the post categories at expiration time.

 == Description ==

 The Post Expirator plugin allows the user to set expiration dates for both posts and pages.
 There is a configuration option page in the plugins area that will allow you to seperataly control whether or not posts/pages are wither deleted or changed to draft status.

-The plugin hooks into the wp cron processes and runs every hour.
+The plugin hooks into the wp cron processes and runs every minute.

 The expiration date can be displayed within the actual post by using the [postexpirator] tag.
 The format attribute will override the plugin default display format.
 See the [PHP Date Function](http://us2.php.net/manual/en/function.date.php) for valid date/time format options.